chaoss/grimoirelab/docs/README.md

 * `projects.yml` describes main Grimoire Lab components, given a name, [fontawesome](http://fontawesome.io/) based icon, GitHub project name, and a short description
-* `conf_speakers.yml` is a template for GrimoireCon speakers.
-For each conference we build a custom file based on this one containing name speakers' role, company, link, photo, talk title and abstract.